"How To Achieve Top Ten Google Rankings In 2014"

 In essence, if you are going to achieve top rankings, then your website needs to have good quality, original content, that is written naturally using different terms and phrases related to your subject without keyword spamming.
 Your pages need to be free of coding errors, grammatical mistakes, dead links and bugs.
 Your pages need to load fast and the people that land on your site need to ideally visit at least one other page, and stick around for a little while.

 In addition, your page needs to offer value to the reader, refering to specific documents on other valued sites as and when required.
 Your content must cover your subject matter in detail and offer a relevant solution for Google to provide for its users.
-Google uses a semantic graph to associate words within your content and better understand the meaning of your text.
-LSI is a complex topic and we recommend that you read this book Google Semantic Search - David Amerland which covers the subject in great detail.
+Google uses a semantic graph to associate words within your content and better understand the meaning of your text, as well as learning from your site visitors experience of your site and adapting their results based on the outcome.
+Semantic search is a complex topic and we recommend that you read this book Google Semantic Search - David Amerland which covers the subject in great detail.

 As we move closer towards voice operated devices that actually work (trust me, it's closer than you think!), the more search engines and computers will need to comprehend verbal speech.
 While you may well type 'Search Engine Optimization' into your browser, you are more likely to say 'Find me some SEO Companies near here'.